 In fact, short and sweet beats long and detailed every time.
 IT policies should be documents your employees can read, understand and put into practice.

 To help you create key IT policies for your business, we've created some free templates.
-Download them today and use them however you like in your company:
+Download them today for free and use them however you like in your company:

 You're welcome to just fill in the gaps, or copy the text to use as the basis for your own policies.
 Just keep in mind that every business is different, so it's best to get all your IT policies double-checked by a lawyer before you put them into place.